AirDroid Business

 Part 1: What is AirDrop and Why is My Mac Declining AirDrop?

 AirDrop is a trademark feature of Apple that allows users to share files between iOS devices and Mac wirelessly.
-Consider it as an advanced version of Bluetooth that aims to make file transfer as easy and convenient as possible.
+Consider it an advanced version of Bluetooth that aims to make file transfer as easy and convenient as possible.

 1Minimum AirDrop Requirements

 In addition, both devices should be placed close to each other.
-They don't have to be very close, but near enough to let AirDrop detect them.
+They don't have to be close, but near enough to let AirDrop detect them.

 2Wi-Fi and Bluetooth are Not Enabled

-Make sure the Wi-Fi and Bluetooth are enabled on both devices.
+Make sure Wi-Fi and Bluetooth are enabled on both devices.
 Note that AirDrop doesn't need Wi-Fi to transfer files, but Wi-Fi has to be turned on for AirDrop to work.

 3Issue in Wi-Fi Network